jayzsec/n8n-k8s/kubernetes/README.md

 ## 🚀 Setup Instructions

-Follow these steps to build the private container image and deploy the full stack to your `n8n-staging` namespace.
+Follow these steps to build the private container image and deploy the full stack.

 ### Step 1: Build and Push Your Private n8n Image